 Q: Can I remain a member at another church?

 A: Typically, we do not allow for dual membership.
 However, it may be suitable for students or those who travel seasonally.

 If you have an interest in membership, the process is simple.
-Just indicate your desire to know more to one of the pastors or deacons and they will assist you in obtaining an application that asks a few basic questions about any previous church involvement, baptism, and your testimony of faith in Jesus.
+Just indicate your desire to know more to one of the pastors or deacons and they will assist you in obtaining a questionnaire that asks a few basic questions about any previous church involvement, baptism, and your testimony of faith in Jesus.
 Prospective new members are affirmed by a recommendation of the leadership for vote by the membership.